 - Stuart has been teaching for Breath for Life Inc. since 2011.
 He works as an instructor in Safety, for a large Edmonton distribution company.
 He teaches various courses including T.D.G., W.H.M.I.S., Fall Protection, Forklift Safety, Load Securement and I.A.T.A.
 (Dangerous Goods by Air).
 Stuart’s experience is a definite asset to the Breath for Life team.

-- Colleen has recently been hired by Breath for Life Inc. Colleen has been working as a Registered Nurse since 1985 in multiple nursing roles and environments.
+- Colleen has been teaching with the Breath for Life team since 2016.
+Colleen has been working as a Registered Nurse since 1985 in multiple nursing roles and environments.
 She has been a BLS Heart and Stroke instructor since 2015 and recently completed her Red Cross First Aid and CPR Instructor.
 Colleen’s background and experience as a nurse is a definite asset to Breath for Life’s team.